 The placement of your signature on the will is essential.
 If your will is contested, the courts want to know that your signature applies to everything in the will.
 Therefore, wills should be signed at the end rather than at the beginning or middle.
 If you place your signature elsewhere on the document, the signature will not apply to anything written below the signature.

 Formal wills must have two witnesses who have signed the will in your presence.
 These people cannot be beneficiaries and must be someone other than your legal spouse.

 These informal wills are not made by your will lawyer and do not have to be witnessed.
 They are written by hand and signed by the person making the will.
 Holograph wills are not recognized in every province so check with your will lawyer before relying on this type of will.

 If you are in the Canadian Armed Forces and on active duty or are a mariner, you can write your own valid will and sign it or have someone sign it for you in your presence.
-These wills do not need to be witnessed and they remain valid even after the person is no longer in the service.
-If you are not on active duty, you should see your will lawyer to have a formal will drawn up.
+These wills do not need to be witnessed, and they remain valid even after the person is no longer in the service.
+If you are not on active duty, you should see your will lawyer have a formal will drawn up.

 Living Wills (Personal Directives)